ItokawaK/Alt_nCov2019_primers/README.md

 ### Tools
 -------
- Those tools are still experimental and have no warranty to work properly.

 - tools/plot_depth.py

    Generates depth plots in sigle PDF file from multiple BAM files to briefly check coverages.